 Why is a fintech stack important?

-- Anna Khan, General Partner at CRV, calls this “finance-as-a-service, a subsector of SaaS that is proving to be equally if not more valuable in the long run,” when compared to traditional back-end financial and accounting processes.
+- First up, Anna Khan, General Partner at CRV, calls this “finance-as-a-service, a subsector of SaaS that is proving to be equally if not more valuable in the long run,” when compared to traditional back-end financial and accounting processes.

 - Fintech influencer and Forbes writer Ron Shevlin recently aggregated all the fintech companies sharing free technology during the coronavirus crisis.

-What is a financial stack?
+But, what is a financial stack?

 What are the core elements of a financial stack?